 The truth is that Christ Himself declared, in His resurrected body, that He was truly “flesh and bones” (Luke 24:39).
 Likewise, the saints will have a body similar to His according to (Philippians 3:21).

-It is reasonable to conclude that the bodies of the resurrected saints will not differ too greatly from the kind of body that Adam possessed when he was first created (Gen. 2:7).
-And if man had not sinned, he would have retained that body forever.
+It is reasonable to conclude that the bodies of the resurrected saints will not differ too greatly from the kind of body that Adam possessed when he was first created (Gen. 2:7), and may actually compose of flesh and blood.
+After all, if man had not sinned, he would have retained that body forever.

 In His service,